 Hearing instrument specialists are required to use the PA/POR for all PA requests for hearing instruments and supplies.
-Audiologists are not required to use the PA/POR; however, audiologists are required to maintain a record of medical clearance for the hearing instrument in the member's file.
+However, audiologists are not required to use the PA/POR, but must maintain a record of medical clearance for the hearing instrument in the member's file.